CodeYourFuture/syllabus/docs/fundamentals/week-1/session.md

 :::

 :::note Exercise (30 minutes)

+**Exercise objective:** To discuss specific actions and commitments.

-In small groups.
-Identify a speaker for your group.
+In small groups, identify a speaker for your group.
 Discuss why you want a job in tech and name three actions you will take as a commitment to your journey into your new career.
 Consider following questions:

 - Will you keep up to date with job opportunities by researching roles
 - Will you build side projects to make yourself stand out?